StewPoll/safygiphy/README.md

 5. Submit a pull request :D

 ## History

+v 1.1.2 - 2017/09/17 - Updated Unit Tests to better handle 'By ID Endpoints' if the ID now 404's
+                       Changed URLs to StewPoll

 v 1.1.1 - 2017/01/20 - Updated base URL's to use HTTPS instead of HTTP